open-component-model/ocm-spec/doc/specification/transport/README.md

 # Introduction

 The purpose of the transport format is to transfer components between locations optionally including all their references.
-Based on a file-system it can be used to transport content without direct internet access.
+Based on a file-system it can be used to transport content without internet access.
 A tar file of this file structure will be called the transport archive of the OCI artifacts.

-If offline access is not required the CTF can also be stored in an OCI registry as an additional repository view.
-You can transport between any kind of repository view as source and sink:
+You can transport between any kind of repository and a transport archive
 ```
     CTF -> OCI
     OCI -> CTF